thecodingbob/framebot/README.md

 - Paste the generated access token and the page id in the `config.ini` file
 - Configure the other options in the `config.ini` file as you like
 - Put the frames you want to post in the `frames/` directory in the same parent directory where you put the configuration file (or change the folder name in the `config.ini` file and put the frames in the folder with that name)
-- Open a powershell/bash/any shell you like window in the directory where you cloned this repository and run `python -m framebot -d config_directory`, where `config_directory` is the directory where you stored the configuration files
+- Open a powershell/bash/any shell you like window in the directory where you cloned this repository and run `framebot -d config_directory`, where `config_directory` is the directory where you stored the configuration files
 ## Configuration
 You can change the bot's behavior editing the options in the `config.ini` file, which is divided in four sections:
 - **facebook**